Introduction to the Xcel-Wobbler

 While traveling around the country and meeting with commercial nursery growers I’ve seen many different types of irrigation systems.
 One of the more interesting ones was a unique type of sprinkler mounted on top of PVC riser.
 Now, this wasn’t just a typical impact sprinkler - this was a head that looked like it was broken and wobbling back and forth.
 As it turns out, the head was actually designed to perform with this wobbling motion.
 A motion that produces a uniform pattern of light droplets that travel through the air with minimal influence by wind.
 This was the Senninger Xcel Wobbler.

-When should I use overhead sprinklers to irrigate my containers in my commercial nursery?
+When should I use overhead sprinklers to irrigate my nursery containers?

 Watching these sprinklers a question popped into my head: How can I use them to irrigate my containers?
 The answer came by looking at the types of containers and the plant material growing in each.
 The Wobblers were on risers about 3 feet above the surface of the containers and the droplets were landing mostly in the containers.